thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 So let's give this kitten some claws.
 (The kitten is your spaceship.
 The claws are, like, plasma blasters.)

 9.2.
-To give your spaceship the ability to fire bullets, open Ship.ts and add these lines to the list of entity properties in the constructor, remembering to adjust commas to separate array elements:
+To give your spaceship the ability to fire bullets, open Player.ts and add these lines to the list of entity properties in the constructor, remembering to adjust commas to separate array elements:

 	ProjectileGenerator.fromNameAndGenerations
 	(